 Python scope resolution is known as the LEGB rule, which is shorthand for Local, Enclosing, Global, Built-in.
-You can have a concise idea of LEGB rule here
+You can have a well-formed idea of LEGB rule here.

 The __init__ methods are used as constructors in Python.
 It automatically gets called when Python allocates memory to a new class object.
 The purpose of this method is to set the values of instance members for the class object.

 Trying to explicitly return a value from the __init__ method implies that you want to deviate from its actual purpose.

 A solution for this is to add a new property and move the desired logic to a different instance method.